Aniketsomkuwar/NetflixGPT/README.md

   - **Categorized Movie Lists:**
     - Organized movies into categories such as popular, upcoming, and more for easy navigation.
     - Developed reusable **Movie Cards** for consistent and user-friendly browsing.
-- **Custom `useTrailer` Hook:** Created a custom hook to efficiently fetch and manage movie trailers, improving performance and code organization.
+- **Custom `useFetchTrailer` Hook:** Created a custom hook to efficiently fetch and manage movie trailers, improving performance and code organization.
 - **Search Functionality:**
-  - Implemented a search page that uses Google's gemini api to get movie titles based on a search query.
+  - Implemented a search page that uses Google's Gemini API to get movie titles based on a search query.
-  - Searched movies are displayed using the TMDB api.
+  - Searched movies are displayed using the TMDB API.
   - Implemented a search limit of 5 searches per user.
 - **Redux Movie Slice:** Created a Redux store with a dedicated Movie slice for centralized movie data management.
-  - Added searched movies and popular movies to the redux store.
+  - Added searched movies and popular movies to the Redux store.
-  - Added upcoming movies to the redux store.
+  - Added upcoming movies to the Redux store.
-- **Loading indicators:** Added loading indicators to the search page.
+- **Loading Indicators:** Added loading indicators to the search page.

 ## Future Enhancements